AwalaApp/network-website/about.md

 The project is being incubated by [Relaycorp](https://relaycorp.tech) -- a mission-driven, open source company founded by the author of Awala, [Gus Narea](https://gustavo.engineer) -- for the sole purpose of supporting the network.

-As of December 2021, Awala is fully operational on Android, Linux, macOS and Windows, but there are no compatible apps for the general public.
+Awala has been fully operational on Android, Linux, macOS and Windows since 2021, but there are no compatible apps for the general public.
 [We're actively working to lower the barrier to adopt Awala]({% link _posts/2021-10-18-lowering-adoption-barrier.md %}), which includes building the first version of [Letro](https://letro.app/en/).

 ## Independent assessments